 South Carolina personal and medical use of marijuana.

-Medical Use: On June 2, 2014, Governor Haley signed a bill which amended various sections of the law defining narcotics.
+Medical Use: On June 2, 2014, Governor Haley signed a bill that amended various sections of the law defining narcotics.
 The bill also created a CBD study committee.

 'Cannabidiol' means a finished preparation containing, of its total cannabis content, at least 98 percent cannabidiol and not more than 0.90 percent tetrahydrocannabinol by volume that has been extracted from marijuana or synthesized in a laboratory.

-Personal Use: This state currently has no personal use law.
+Personal Use: This state has not legalized the personal use of marijuana.